 We call TeleDent by MouthWatch “turnkey” in the sense that you can turn the key to implementing teledentistry very quickly.
 What you will want to assess though is whether a teledentistry platform is going to require you to basically replace your existing practice management.
 For some use cases, such as in the field, you want some Electronic Dental Record capabilities such as TeleDent provides.
 However, you’re going to be doing dentistry mostly in your practice and mostly using the systems you have.
 A teledentistry platform should be leveraging what you have and providing systems to manage the unexpected, like now.
 That’s different than replacing what you have.

 11. Is it limited to a primary EHR integration (such as Epic)?

 This is an indicator that the teledentistry solution you are looking at probably comes from a telemedicine background and has not been specifically developed for dental care and dental patients.
 If you use Epic though this could be a worthwhile compromise.

 12. Can it do all of the above with end-to-end HIPAA security?

-Most platforms will say yes to this unless they are primarily a video chat solution that has been quickly re-branded a teledentistry solution.
-Even though there are waivers currently for HIPAA compliance and regulation is being relaxed for now, which is probably the right thing in the situation, we encourage you to take the long view with security and patient privacy and data protection.
+Most platforms will say yes to this unless they are primarily a video chat solution that has been quickly re-branded as a teledentistry solution.
+Even though there are waivers currently for HIPAA compliance and regulation is being relaxed for now, which is probably the right thing in the situation, we encourage you to take the long view with security and patient privacy, and data protection.
 Work with a teledentistry provider you can trust to protect you and your practice.

 Have questions about teledentistry regulations in your state?
 Checkout our quick facts interactive map for teledentistry across the 50 US states.